 Get employees to show up on time

-Develop a strong collaborative environment
+Develop a robust collaborative environment

 Constructive feedback can only help the growth of the company.
 Have regular 1:1 feedback discussions with your employees to dig for hidden needs or challenges.
 Find out if your policies work for them and how you can improve them.